LongProc: Benchmarking Long-Context Language Models on Long Procedural Generation: Benchmark

-\begin{enumerate} \item \textbf{HTML to TSV:} We compute row-level F1 scores over the model output rows $\lmout={y_1,y_2,...}$ and ground truth rows $\lmout^*={y_1^*,y_2^*,...}.$ A row is considered correct if every column in a row matches the ground truth. \item \textbf{Pseudocode to Code:} Following~\citet{spoc}, we evaluate translated functions using the unit tests.
-A translation is correct if and only if it passes all test cases.
-This execution-based evaluation accommodates minor variations in implementation (e.g., using \texttt{printf} or \texttt{cout}). \item \textbf{Path Traversal and ToM Tracking:} These tasks require complete traces in a predefined format for deterministic processes.
-We use exact match evaluation $\lmout=\lmout^*$. \item \textbf{Countdown and Travel Planning:} For these search-based tasks, we evaluate the final solutions using rule-based validators.
+$\sbullet[0.75]$ \textbf{Pseudocode to Code:} Following~\citet{spoc}, we evaluate translated functions using the unit tests.
+A function is correct if and only if it passes all test cases.
+This execution-based evaluation accommodates minor variations in implementation (e.g., using \texttt{printf} or \texttt{cout}).

+$\sbullet[0.75]$ \textbf{Path Traversal and ToM Tracking:} These tasks require complete traces in a predefined format for deterministic processes.
+We use exact match evaluation $\lmout=\lmout^*$.

+$\sbullet[0.75]$ \textbf{Countdown and Travel Planning:} For these search-based tasks, we evaluate the final solutions using rule-based validators.
 For Countdown, we verify calculation correctness of equations and whether we achieve the target.
-For Travel Planning, we verify satisfaction of all specified constraints. \end{enumerate}
+For Travel Planning, we verify satisfaction of all specified constraints.

-We note that the strict output format requirements in \longpro{} do not meaningfully constrain model performance.
+We note that the output format requirements in \longpro{} do not constrain model performance.
 Our experiments show top models (e.g., GPT-4o, Gemini-1.5-Pro) achieve near-perfect performance on the easiest set of these tasks, consistently maintaining proper formatting (\S~\ref{sec:exp}).
 Also, structured output generation (e.g., JSON, TSV) is an important capability for practical applications.
 We believe a truly capable model should be able to comply with user-specified output formats.